Rolling Stones to issue 50th anniversary photo book

 Ties were strained, according to accounts in the music press, after Richards portrayed Jagger in an unflattering light in his 2010 memoir "Life".

-The new book will feature 700 illustrations, 300 of them in color and many taken from the archive of the Daily Mirror tabloid, which contains the largest newspaper collection of Rolling Stones photography.
+The new book will feature 700 illustrations, 300 of them in colour and many taken from the archive of the Daily Mirror tabloid, which contains the largest newspaper collection of Rolling Stones photography.

 "This is our story of 50 fantastic years," Jagger, Richards, bass player Ronnie Wood and drummer Charlie Watts said in a joint statement.